Skip to main content

 Introduction

-In Estuary Flow, you create Data Flows to transfer data from source systems to destination systems in real time.
+In Estuary, you create Data Flows to transfer data from source systems to destination systems in real time.
 In this use case, your source is a Google Cloud Firestore NoSQL database and your destination is a Snowflake data warehouse.

 After following this guide, you'll have a Data Flow that comprises: